Manabender/Underdogs-Cup-Twitch-Guessbot/README.md

 #### !streakpoints [value]
 Change the amount of points awarded to players as a streak bonus.
 Default is 100.
 I don't actually expect to use this command, but I added it anyway because why not?

+## Can I use this myself?
+Short answer: Sure!

+Longer answer: Using this bot requires a bit of technical know-how.
+Also, you won't be using my *bot*, so to speak, but my *code*.
+You will need to create your own twitch account for your instance my bot code to use and supply its credentials in a separate file.
+You'll also need to change a few things, like <code>BOT_CONTROLLER</code> and <code>CHAT_CHANNEL</code>.
+But, assuming you know how to use it, I don't mind if you do.
+It would be nice if you gave credit where credit is due, of course.